Preparing for Hurricane Season: Protect Your Important Documents

 house destroyed by hurricane

-When preparing for hurricane season, the first thing most people do is secure their property, but what about your important documents?
+When preparing for hurricane season, the first thing most people do is secure their property — but what about your important documents?

 Failing to safeguard your important documents can result in loss and damage and even put personal data at risk for cyberattacks.
 We’ll outline simple strategies for protecting your important documents from hurricanes and other natural disasters.

-Documents to Protect During a Hurricane
+Identifying the Right Documents to Protect

-documents to protect during a hurricane
+Q: What documents should I protect during a hurricane?

-When you’re in the midst of a hurricane, the last thing you’re probably thinking of is where your important documents are.
+A: When you’re in the midst of a hurricane, the last thing you’re probably thinking of is where your important documents are.
 That’s why you should have a prepared document protection plan put in place.

 John Moore, a meteorologist for the National Weather Service, says: “You want to know what you're going to do well before the season starts because it's going to be hard to get everything in place if you're threatened by a storm or a storm forms and you don't have a week to prepare.”